Valid plane trees: Combinatorial models for RNA secondary structures with Watson-Crick base pairs: How many sequences are valid?

-When $m>1$ the number of valid plane sequences $|\mathcal{P}(n,m)|$ is at most the number of valid plane trees, since each valid plane sequence $P$ may have several $P$-valid plane trees.
-There are $(2m)^n C_n$ valid plane trees since there are $C_n$ plane trees on $n$ edges, $2m$ ways to pick the letter labeling each left-half-edge, and $1$ way to pick the complementary letters on the right-half-edges.
+When $m>1$ we obtain an upper bound on $|\mathcal{P}(n,m)|$ by overcounting the set of valid plane trees $T_0$ that can be produced by the greedy algorithm.
+The greedy algorithm produces different outputs on different valid sequences because there is only one way to read the sequence off of the labeled plane tree.
+We use the total number of valid plane trees as our upper bound; this is a strict overcount because some valid plane trees have a valid local move of type 2, unlike output of the greedy algorithm.
+There are $(2m)^n C_n$ valid plane trees since there are $C_n$ plane trees with $n$ edges, $2m$ ways to pick the letter labeling each left-half-edge, and $1$ way to pick the complementary letters on the right-half-edges.
 There are a total of $(2m)^{2n}$ words in the alphabet of length $2n$.
 Thus

 using the definition of Catalan numbers and the fact that $m \geq 2$.
-The binomial coefficient $\binom{2n}{n}$ counts the number of ways to pick a subset of exactly $n$ elements from a set of $2n$ while $2^{2n}$ counts all possible subsets of a set with $2n$ elements.
-The ratio $\frac{\binom{2n}{n}}{2^{2n}}$ is thus less than one.
-So as $n$ grows we obtain
+The limit of the ratio $\frac{\binom{2n}{n}}{2^{2n}}$ was just computed to be zero, so as $n$ grows we obtain

 which proves the claim. \end{proof}